First-generation college students in the United States: Family relationships

-Impostor syndrome
+Impostor syndrome or phenomenon

 Research has found that first-generation college students experience of imposter syndrome (IP) at higher rates than their continuing-generation peers.
 Initially coined as the "impostor phenomenon" by Pauline Clance and Joe Langford in 1978 to describe the "internal experience of intellectual phoniness" among high-achieving women in the workplace, impostor syndrome has been attributed as the reason that many first-generation college students feel that they do not belong in postsecondary education and/or do not have the skills or intelligence to complete their studies.
 First-generation college students who struggle with impostor syndrome often cite feeling that their classes are highly competitive and that their continuing-generation peers may "find out" that they are not as capable, as skilled, or as intelligent as they may be perceived.
-IP perceptions can be influenced depending on the student’s familial background.
+IP perceptions can be influenced depending on the student's familial background.
 According to research, first-generation students are generally less academically prepared for college because they do not have the guidance by their parents.
 In return, they develop lower self-esteem and lower ambitions to complete their degree because they feel pressurized by the burden of attaining social norms and succeeding.

 In The Journal of Higher Education, Ernest Pascarella et al. reiterate the fact that first-generation students have a hard time completing their higher education due to their constant struggle of comparing themselves with their counterpart, students who have parents with a degree.
 The feelings of inadequacy or feeling like a fraud can be overpowering and mentally limit a student from achieving their best.
 When first-generation students can't find a support system at home, they feel lonely and go into a state of attrition.
-Martinez et al. emphasize in their article that “low parental education predicts attrition”.
+Martinez et al. emphasize in their article that "low parental education predicts attrition".

 Impostor syndrome has been observed to have detrimental effects on the academic, social, and emotional wellbeing of first-generation college students.
-Impostor syndrome has been identified as a barrier to the engagement, performance, and retention of first-generation college students, with some studies finding that impostor feelings can predict students’ academic performance (including course engagement, attendance, withdraw/dropout intentions, and grades), as well as their social integration and emotional health.
+Impostor syndrome has been identified as a barrier to the engagement, performance, and retention of first-generation college students, with some studies finding that impostor feelings can predict students' academic performance (including course engagement, attendance, withdraw/dropout intentions, and grades), as well as their social integration and emotional health.

 Educators and institutions can help these students overcome their fears with the right resources if they were put into place.
-Joel Bothello and Thomas J. Roulet, authors of The Imposter Syndrome, or the Mis-Representation of Self in Academic Life, state, “higher education establishments need to change their incentive systems.
-Scholars need to be encouraged to act less as mercenaries and more as public intellectuals, loyal to institutions that promote and cherish a holistic contribution”.
+Joel Bothello and Thomas J. Roulet, authors of The Imposter Syndrome, or the Mis-Representation of Self in Academic Life, state, "higher education establishments need to change their incentive systems.
+Scholars need to be encouraged to act less as mercenaries and more as public intellectuals, loyal to institutions that promote and cherish a holistic contribution".

 Most research tasks postsecondary institutions with addressing impostor feelings among first-generation college students through a two-pronged approach of mental health and institutional supports.